KhronosGroup/Vulkan-Loader/tests/framework/README.md

 The `test_environment.h/.cpp` contains classes which organize all the disparate parts of the framework into an easy to use entity that allows setting up and configuring the environment tests run in.

 The core components are:
+* InstWrapper - helper to construct and then destroy a vulkan instance during tests
+* DeviceWrapper - helper to construct and then destroy a vulkan device during tests
 * PlatformShimWrapper - opens and configures the platform specific shim library
   * Sets up the overrides
   * Resets state (clearing out previous test state)